Autism and memory: Long-term memory

-Declarative memory and autism
+Declarative memory

 Autobiographical memory

 Autobiographical memory is an example of declarative memory.
 One aspect of autobiographical memory is the self-reference effect, which means that typically people have a stronger memory for information that is relevant to themselves.
 It has been theorized that autistic people have diminished psychological self-knowledge but intact physical self-knowledge.
 As a result, these individuals show impaired autobiographical episodic memory and a reduced self-reference effect (which may each rely on psychological aspects of the self-concept), but do not show specific impairments in memory for their own rather than others' actions (which may rely on physical aspects of the self-concept).

+A study by Unveren et al. in 2025 found that autistic people recalled shorter and less detailed autobiographical memories.
+The researchers compared 4 autistic and 8 non-autistic people using memory tasks and brain imaging.
+They found that the autistic people recalled shorter, less detailed personal memories.
+One limitation to this study is that they used a small number of participants.

 Explicit memory retrieval and recognition

-Recognition in HFA (highly functioning autistic) individuals has been widely studied.
-Overall, these studies conclude that the majority of HFA individuals have intact recognition abilities.
-Non-social stimulus recognition is often superior, or "robustly intact", although there is some evidence suggesting that HFA individuals have difficulty with complex scenes and color combinations.
-For example, HFA individuals exhibit intact recognition of non-social stimuli such as written words, spoken sentences, pictures of common objects, and meaningless patterns or shapes.
-Individuals with HFA showed intact memory for individual features (such as objects, colors, or locations), but impaired memory binding when asked to recognize object-color or object-location combinations.
-Impaired memory has also been found in the recognition of words encoded self-referentially—that is, words processed in relation to oneself, such as judging whether a word describes one’s own personality.
+Recognition in HFA (high-functioning autistic) people has been widely studied.
+Overall, these studies conclude that the majority of HFA people have intact recognition abilities.
+Non-social stimulus recognition is often superior, or "robustly intact", although there is some evidence suggesting that HFA people have difficulty with complex scenes and color combinations.
+For example, HFA people exhibit intact recognition of non-social stimuli such as written words, spoken sentences, pictures of common objects, and meaningless patterns or shapes.
+HFA people showed intact memory for individual features (such as objects, colors, or locations), but impaired memory binding when asked to recognize object-color or object-location combinations.
+Impaired memory has also been found in the recognition of words encoded self-referentially—that is, words processed in relation to oneself, such as judging whether a word describes one's own personality.

-Contrary to the plethora of HFA recognition memory studies, the study of recognition for M-LFA (medium-low functioning autistic) individuals is considerably lacking.
+Contrary to the plethora of HFA recognition memory studies, the study of recognition for M-LFA (medium-low functioning autistic) people is considerably lacking.
 The studies that do exist predominantly point to impaired recognition of pictures, words to name objects, and other non-social stimuli.
 Four delayed recognition studies reported recognition impairments for M-LFA participants.
-Additionally, four of the seven primary studies of non-social stimuli recognition revealed significant impairment of non-social stimuli for M-LFA individuals.
+Additionally, four of the seven primary studies of non-social stimuli recognition revealed significant impairment of non-social stimuli for M-LFA people.
 The other three studies were less reliable because of their methodology.
-Boucher, Lewis, and Collis gathered data supporting poor facial recognition, something widely observed for M-LFA individuals.
+Boucher, Lewis, and Collis gathered data supporting poor facial recognition, something widely observed for M-LFA people.